jaum1234/contact-book/README.md

 docker compose exec app php artisan key:generate
 ```

+That's it!
+The application should now be running.
+You can access it at `http://localhost:8000`.

 ## Running Unit Tests

 1. Start the containers, if not already running: